-For pressure sensors installations, a parallel plate assembly (with 2" orifice chamber) is attached to the bubbler orifice to minimize systematic measurement errors due to wave and current effects, as shown in Figure 4.1.
+For pressure sensor installations, a parallel plate assembly (with 2" orifice chamber) is attached to the bubbler orifice to minimize systematic measurement errors due to wave and current effects, as shown in Figure 4.1.
 The bottom assembly on a bubbler orifice is made of red brass, and its chemical properties prevent the growth of marine life by the slow release of the copper oxide on its metal surface.
-A Swagelok® hose fitting is screwed into the top end cap and is used to discharge the Nitrogen gas.
-The Nitrogen gas flows through the bottom of the orifice at a rate sufficient to overcome the rate of tidal change and wave height.
+A Swagelok® hose fitting is screwed into the top end cap and is used to discharge air from the Waterlog system.
+The air flows through the bottom of the orifice at a rate sufficient to overcome the rate of tidal change and wave height.
 This opening establishes the reference point for tidal measurements.
 The parallel plates produce a laminar flow across the orifice to prevent the Venturi effect.
-A two-inch by eight-inch pipe provides the correct volume of gas for widest range of surf conditions encountered by most coastal surveys.
+A two-inch by eight-inch pipe provides the correct volume of gas for the widest range of surf conditions encountered by most coastal surveys.
 A bubbler orifice with parallel plates is generally required and shall be used for CO-OPS installations.